open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ### Configure the OptimWapper in [Runner](runner.md)

 We first need to configure the `optimizer` for the OptimWrapper.
 MMEngine automatically adds all optimizers in PyTorch to the `OPTIMIZERS` registry, and users can specify the optimizers they need in the form of a `dict`.
 All supported optimizers in PyTorch are listed [here](https://pytorch.org/docs/stable/optim.html#algorithms).
-In addition, `DAdaptAdaGrad`, `DAdaptAdam`, and `DAdaptSGD` can be used by installing [dadaptation](https://github.com/facebookresearch/dadaptation). `Lion` optimizer can used by install [lion-pytorch](https://github.com/lucidrains/lion-pytorch).

 Now we take setting up a SGD OptimWrapper as an example.